trishume/sympy-wiki-with-svn/GSoC-2011-Tom-Bachmann:-Definite-Integration.md

 More details are hard for me to come by at this stage.
 It seems like a good idea to select a representative subset of formulae from a reference table such as [2], investigate which sympy can currently solve, and then implement the G transform, focussing on making the selected formulae work.
 I can then evaluate the algorithm against more formulae from said reference works, and implement extensions if time permits.

 [2] Prudnikov, A. P., Brychkov, Yu.
-A., Marichev O. I. (1990), Integrals and Series, Volume 3: More Special functions, Gordon and Breach Science Publishers.
+A., Marichev O. I. (1990), Integrals and Series, Volumes 1-3, Gordon and Breach Science Publishers.